code-dot-org/dsco_/README.md

 Creating a component that should be in a new package is more involved.
 Make sure to review [our Styleguides](#styleguides) beforehand if you aren't already familiar; consistency is key in a component library!

 1. Create the package scaffolding with [`lerna create @dsco_/<name>`](https://github.com/lerna/lerna/tree/main/commands/create#readme).
 You'll be asked a series of questions that influence how the resulting `package.json` is configured.
 You should change the following when prompted:
-   a.
-License should be "MIT"
+   - License should be "MIT"
-   b.
-Entry point should most likely be `dist/main.js`.
+   - Entry point should most likely be `dist/main.js`.
 This value sets the "main" field in our `package.json` and must match our Webpack output file, which is currently configured to the default output file of `dist/main.js`.
 If this package will have a different output file, that's fine, just make sure the "main" field matches.
 2. Rename the entry point file to `lib/index.js`.
 The default will be `lib/<name>.js`, but Webpack is configured to look for a `lib/index.js` file as its entry point.
 This file should export all JavaScript package contents as named exports -- it shouldn't do anything else.
 3. Add a "build" script to your new `package.json` file.
 It should be: